 Many BTR communities offer amenities like workspaces, gyms, event spaces, free education classes, and laundry, which are attractive to renters.
 They also often offer more upscale interior options not usually found in typical rentals, such as stainless steel appliances, quartz countertops, and hardwood flooring.

 Local authorities also have a stake in Build to Rent as affordable housing within the development will be a consideration.
 During the planning process, authorities will consider the need for housing in a given area: “If a need is identified, authorities should include a plan policy setting out their approach to promoting and accommodating build to rent.”
 This will then lead to a number of homes being set aside to provide for affordable private rented homes, usually around the 20% mark.

 The BTR market is expected to continue expanding for years to come since these properties are:

 Gaining popularity as a choice to call “home” for many people

-Curious about technology to help development, management, BTR or any other real estate investment topic?
+Curious about technology to help with development, management, BTR, or any other real estate investment area?
 Contact us—we’re the experts in real estate technology consulting, and our goal is to help real estate professionals realize investment success.